Do you use WooCommerce Flat Fate Shipping Costs to sell products online? Have you considered displaying shipping costs in your shopping cart?

 How Do You Showcase Shipping Rates in the Shopping Cart?

-The most common type of shipping rates that you will apply to orders on your online store is likely to be flat rate shipping.
+The most common type of shipping rate that you will apply to orders on your online store is likely to be flat-rate shipping.
 As we touched on above, this is the most flexible type of shipping and different flat rate costs can be applied across your store depending on variables like shipping carrier, zone, or class.

 Additionally, using a flat rate method can help you offer free shipping on some products while charging extra for others, which gives you more flexibility when setting up your shipping policies.

 WooCommerce allows you to set a flat rate for your products’ shipping by default.
 You can also calculate more advanced costs based on the number of products and additional fees.
 However, if you want to truly customize your shipping settings and the way they are shown, you’re better off using a specialized plugin.
 So, let’s take a look at the best way to show shipping costs directly in your WooCommerce cart.

 Using a Plugin to Customize Your Shipping Settings